wactbprot/csmp/README.md

 ]
 ```
+which represents the state of container 0.

 ## Polling an endpoint

+The command:
 ```
-mp_poll -i mpid -p state/0
+mp_poll -i mpid -t 500 -p state/0
 ```
+requests the state of container 0 all 500 ms.

 ## Commit an CD id

-ssmp needs to know which CD should be used; tell him by
+[ssmp](https://github.com/wactbprot/ssmp) needs to know which CD should be
+used;
-executing:
+tell him by executing:

 ```
 mp_id+ -i mpid -d cdid
 ```
-of course there is a
+of course there is a:
 ```
 mp_id- -i mpid -d cdid
 ```
-and a
+and a:
 ```
 mp_id -i mpid -d cdid
 ```